COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Renal-sparing surgery with lymph node dissection

 Renal-sparing surgery may be considered for carefully selected patients with low-volume localized disease.
-In two small series, patients who had partial nephrectomies seemed to have outcomes equivalent to those who had radical nephrectomies.[32,45]
+In two small series, patients who had partial nephrectomies seemed to have outcomes equivalent to those who had radical nephrectomies.[32,46]

 As with adult RCC, there is no standard treatment for unresectable metastatic disease in children.
-The response to radiation is poor, and chemotherapy is not effective.
-Immunotherapy with such agents as interferon-alpha and interleukin-2 may have some effect on cancer control.[46,47] Spontaneous regression of pulmonary metastasis rarely occurs with resection of the primary tumor.
+The response to radiation therapy is poor, and chemotherapy is not effective.
+Immunotherapy with agents such as interferon-alpha and interleukin-2 may have some effect on cancer control.[47,48] Spontaneous regression of pulmonary metastasis rarely occurs with resection of the primary tumor.

 (Refer to the PDQ summary on adult Renal Cell Cancer Treatment for more information about the use of targeted therapies.)

 General Information About Rhabdoid Tumors of the Kidney